High Protein Oatmeal Bowl (That Won't Make You Sleepy!)

 I admit that was afraid to ever eat oatmeal again.
 Once I found a way to load it up with protein and healthy fats, I found it to be a game-changer and hearty breakfast that keeps me going for hours.
 Here's what I throw in:

 Sprouted Organic Oats or Steel/Stone Cut Oats: I like sprouted organic oats because that means they have been prepared for better digestion and faster cooking (like Quaker Instant Oats without the glyphosate).
-This is my current favorite as it's clean, tasty and quick.
+One Degree Sprouted Rolled Oats is my current favorite as it's gluten-free and glyphosate-free; it's sprouted so it's easier to digest and cooks quickly; it comes from small farms and it's tasty!
 I also like Anson Mill's Stone Cut oats, which take a bit longer to cook, but taste amazing.
 Whatever you choose, be sure to check out this chart for possible glyphosate (Roundup pesticide) toxicity, which can be present even in organic oat products.

-Whey Protein or Pea Protein: Either option will provide you with all 9 essential amino acids.
-They are essential because your body can't make them and you must get them from food.
-I like this whey protein because it rates high for purity unlike many protein powders which are shown to have some heavy metal toxicity.
-I like this dairy-free, vegan friendly pea protein because it's also tested for purity and doesn't have any additives like most pea proteins do.
+Whey Protein (Cow or Goat) or Pea Protein: These options will provide you with all 9 essential amino acids.
+They are essential because your body can't make them and you MUST get them from food.
+I like this whey protein by BioChem because it rates high for purity unlike many protein powders which are shown to have some heavy metal toxicity.
+I also love Mt.
+Capra's Clean Whole Protein made from goat whey.
+Here is a dairy-free, vegan friendly pea protein if you don't tolerate or eat dairy.

 Collagen Peptides: I also add a scoop of collagen for even more protein and conditionally essential amino acids (meaning they can be made from other amino acids, but not very easily) like glycine and proline which support a healthy gut, brain, hair, teeth, skin and nails.
-I like this brand or this one, which is a bit cheaper and very pure.
+I am picky about collagen due to heavy metal contamination in many brands.
+I currently trust Vital Proteins and Puori as they are both 3rd party tested for heavy metals and come up almost non-detect which is rare.

 Nuts and Seeds: I top each bowl up on a variety of nuts and seeds which provide me with healthy, brain-boosting fatty acids.
-My favorite are walnuts (shown to improve memory) along with sunflower seeds (full of zinc for a healthy immune system), hemp seeds and chia seeds which are full of minerals and fiber to keep things moving.
+My favorite are walnuts (shown to improve memory), pumpkin seeds (this brand sources from the US, not China), hemp seeds and chia seeds which are full of minerals and fiber to keep things moving.

 Pastured Butter or Coconut Oil: I also like to add some tasty fat because oatmeal just tastes freaking better with melted fat.
 Plus saturated fat (if you do okay on it) is great for your hormones, brain and cell integrity.

-Fresh or frozen organic fruit: Sometimes I toss fresh or frozen fruit right in the pot and sometimes I make a quick compote like my Dark Berry Chia Compote to go on top.
-Berries are low-glycemic (easy on your blood sugar) and full of disease-fighting compounds.
-I also enjoy peaches and bananas in moderation, but those are both higher in sugar, which I try to be careful of consuming in the morning.
-That's just me!
-Try out different fresh or frozen fruit and see how YOU feel.
+Fresh or frozen organic fruit: Usually I just toss fresh or frozen fruit right in the pot.
+Sometimes I make a quick compote like my Dark Berry Chia Compote to go on top.
+My go to are berries because they are low-glycemic (easy on your blood sugar) and full of disease-fighting, brain-boosting compounds.

 High Protein Oatmeal Bowl